Diddillibah - Rosemount

 Employment conditions in Diddillibah - Rosemount demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-In comparison to Rest of Qld's rate of 3.9%, Rosemount's is 1.6% lower, while workforce participation is similar at 59.1%.
-Key employment industries include construction, health care & social assistance, and retail trade.
-Construction stands out with an employment share 1.6 times the regional level, while agriculture, forestry & fishing shows lower representation at 2.1% compared to the regional average of 4.5%.
-Between Jun-24 and Jun-25, Rosemount's labour force decreased by 2.1%, employment fell by 0.9%, leading to a 1.2 percentage point drop in unemployment rate.
+The workforce participation rate is similar to Rest of Qld's 59.1%.
+Leading industries for employment among residents include construction, health care & social assistance, and retail trade.
+Construction shows strong specialization with an employment share 1.6 times the regional level, while agriculture, forestry & fishing has lower representation at 2.1% compared to the regional average of 4.5%.
+Between June 2024 and June 2025, labour force decreased by 2.1%, employment declined by 0.9%, leading to a fall in unemployment rate by 1.2 percentage points.

 Frequently Asked Questions - Employment